 - VW Passat TDI

 Sturtevant Auto provides used auto parts for cars with all types of engines, including diesel.
-Don’t go spending a fortune on a replacement diesel engine – call our Milwaukee auto salvage today and ask what diesel engines we have in stock!
+Don’t go spending a fortune on a replacement diesel engine – call our Milwaukee-area auto salvage today and ask what diesel engines we have in stock!

 If you own a diesel car or truck and have seen white smoke protruding from the hood of your vehicle:

 - You shouldn’t keep driving like nothing’s wrong

 - No, you don’t necessarily need to run to the nearest auto repair shop